tomerbaruch99/lab2/evaluation/EVALUATION_WORKFLOW.md

 # Complete Evaluation Workflow Guide

-This document provides a comprehensive, step-by-step guide for evaluating the RAG system, including different chunking strategies, chunk sizes, chank overlaps, K values for retrieval, and baseline comparisons.
+This document provides a clear, step-by-step guide for evaluating the RAG system.
+The workflow is organized into two main phases:

-## Overview

-The evaluation system supports multiple evaluation scenarios:

-1. **Chunking Strategy Evaluation**: Compare baseline, sentence, and adaptive chunking strategies
-2. **Chunk Size/Overlap Evaluation**: Test different chunk sizes and overlap configurations
-3. **Top-K Value Evaluation**: Test different numbers of retrieved chunks (K)
-4. **Baseline Comparison**: Compare against TF-IDF, keyword matching, and retrieval-only baselines
-5. **Combined Evaluation**: Run comprehensive evaluations combining multiple factors
+1. **PHASE 1: Find Best Configuration** - Test strategies, chunk configs, K values, and baselines
+2. **PHASE 2: Test Query Enrichment & Reranking** - Evaluate enhancements on your best configuration

 ---